bullet-train-co/bullet_train-core/bullet_train/docs/billing/stripe.md

 ### 6. Test Creating a Subscription

-Bullet Train comes preconfigured with a "freemium" plan, which will keep new and existing account working as normal.
+Bullet Train comes preconfigured with a "freemium" plan, which will keep new and existing accounts working as normal.
 A new **billing** menu item will appear in the **Team** menu.

 From the Subscriptions page, click the "Upgrade" button and select one of the two plans presented.